-This year the Older Americans Act (OAA) is up for Congress’ periodic reauthorization.
+This year the Older Americans Act (OAA) was up for Congress’ periodic reauthorization.
 Whether they know it or not, older adults across the U.S. rely on critical programs and services funded by the OAA to help them live safely in their homes and communities as they age.

 By the year 2030, more than one in five people in the U.S. will be age 65 or older.
 Increasing our investment in cost-effective OAA programs and services is a critical step in responding to the needs of our aging America.

-The OAA expires on September 30, 2019, which makes securing a bipartisan reauthorization a top policy priority.
+The OAA expired on September 30, 2019, which makes securing a bipartisan reauthorization a top policy priority.
 Advocacy is especially needed in the Senate where the bill is currently stalled over issues related to the Act’s federal funding formula.

 The OAA was passed in 1965 alongside Medicare and Medicaid, as part of a historic effort by lawmakers to take care of those over 65.
 The vital OAA dollars sent to states and communities every year provide a wide range of services that prevent unnecessary nursing home placement, promote healthy aging and help people age with independence and dignity where they want to be, in their homes and communities.